asyncapi/training/VIDEO_1_SCRIPT.md

 - **Efficiency**: when access to an API is provided, the information is made available immediately.

-- **Integration**: APIs allow content to be more easily embedded from any site or application.
-This ensures seamless information delivery and an integrated user experience.
+- **Integration**: APIs allow information to be easily shared between applications or products.
+This enables an integrated user experience.

 ## Example of an API